edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudflare_workers.md

    - Specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.

 4. **Response Handling**
-   - Similar to Cloudflare Workers, {{ PRODUCT }} allows modifying response properties with some differences in the approach.
+   - Similar to Cloudflare Workers, {{ PRODUCT }} allows modifying response properties prior to returning the response.

 5. **Headers and Status**
    - Both platforms allow setting and modifying response headers and status.